Leismaniasis

 wet food ADULT Lentils & Millet | approx. 30 mg/100 g feed, corresponds to approx. 126 mg/100 g dry matter |

-wet food SENSITIVE lupine protein | approx. 41 mg/100 g feed, corresponds to approx. 165 mg/100 g dry matter |
+wet food SENSITIVE lupin protein | approx. 41 mg/100 g feed, corresponds to approx. 165 mg/100 g dry matter |

-There are currently no official recommendations or limits for low-purine feed.
-Based on the current studies, however, complete feed with a purine content of approx. 40 mg/100 g dry matter can be classified as low-purine (see: Kaempfle et al. (2023), Animals,13,3060. https://doi.org/10.3390/ani13193060 ).
+There are currently no official recommendations or limits for low-purine feeds.
+However, based on current studies, complete feeds with a purine content of approximately 40 mg/100 g dry matter can be classified as low-purine (see: Kaempfle et al. (2023), Animals, 13, 3060). https://doi.org/10.3390/ani13193060).

 What is the life expectancy of infected dogs?